The Final Girls: Plot

 Max Cartwright waits while her actress mother, Amanda, auditions for a film.
 When she returns, Amanda complains that she'll only be known as scream queen Nancy in the 1986 slasher film Camp Bloodbath, a cult classic.
 On the way home, the two get into a car accident and Amanda is killed.

 Three years later, on the anniversary of her mother's death, Max is studying with her friends Gertie and Chris.
 Gertie's stepbrother Duncan, a horror film fanatic, shows up and persuades Max to attend a special double-feature showing of Camp Bloodbath 1 and 2.
 At the screening, Max finds Vicki, Chris' possessive ex-girlfriend and her former best friend, there as well.
 During the film, the theater is accidentally set ablaze.
 To get to safety, Max cuts a hole in the screen and the group step through.

 Max, Chris, Gertie, Duncan, and Vicki wake up in the woods.
 They encounter a van with characters from Camp Bloodbath, asking for directions to the camp.
 The van leaves only to come back every 92 minutes, and the group realize they are in a time loop and have somehow been transported into the movie.
-When the van comes back once again, the group passes themselves off as new camp counselors and hitch a ride to camp.
+When the van returns once more, the group pass themselves off as new camp counselors and hitch a ride to camp.
 They let the first couple of murders happen without interference.
 The movies' antagonist, machete-wielding killer Billy Murphy, spots them but only stares without attacking.
 Duncan attempts to take a selfie with Billy, only to be stabbed, dispelling the belief that they will be spared for not being movie characters.

 The group tries to stop the cast from having sex, as Billy shows up whenever someone does.
 Chris distracts Kurt, while Max persuades Nancy to stay a virgin.
 Vicki sticks with Paula, the movie's Final Girl, and Gertie bonds with Blake.
 When Gertie brings up the topic of Billy, the counselors are alerted to the fact that the "urban legend" of Billy is "real" and will come to kill them.
 In a panic, the counselors try to flee.
 Kurt and Paula drive off, but when Duncan emerges still alive, the car hits him and then crashes into a totem pole, killing all three.